star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 ## Converting a job for printing

-After a server has provided a JSON response to the CloudPRNT poll with the jobReady field set to true, and a valid mediaTypes list, the client will recognise that it is there is a job for it to print.
+After a server has provided a JSON response to the CloudPRNT poll with the jobReady field set to true, and a valid mediaTypes list, the client will recognise that it is there is a job for it to print. <br>
-It will perfom the following steps:
+It will perform the following steps:

 - select its preferred mediaType, from those available in the list.
 This is typically selected based on the first format in the list which is supported by the client.
 However, the exact decision can be client specific.
 - perform an http GET to the CloudPRNT server to retrieve the job, specifying the chosen mediaType through a query string parameter.